chrismainey/bnssg-quarto/README.md

 ## Version number

-This template is version 0.0.2.
+This template is version 0.0.3.

 ### Latest updates

+- 2024-04-18 moves the BNSSG logo to above the TOC rather than in the top right of the html

 - 2024-01-18 added bnssg.pptx powerpoint template for making bnssg
   themed PowerPoints from quarto

 - contains an example of alternative text

 - contains bnssg theme and colour functions (until they are packaged up separately)